wwivbbs/docs/docs/wwivconfig.md

-These are the SysOp tools and WWIV BBS settings which can be configured when you run INIT.EXE from the command prompt.
+These are the SysOp tools and WWIV BBS settings which can be configured when you run wwivconfig.exe from the command prompt.

 The following steps will get you up and running quickly, but I would not say you're ready to go live and open up to users.
-After you complete these installation steps, see the full details on related INIT settings, WWIV.INI and other Advanced configuration topics.
+After you complete these installation steps, see the full details on related wwivconfig settings, WWIV.INI and other Advanced configuration topics.

 ## General System Configuration